Is the One or Two Day

 - The short helicopter ride to the rim has beautiful views!
-This is an add-on to the one-day trip, but included in the two-day.
+This is an add-on to both trips.

-• Availability!
-The one-day Grand Canyon rafting trips run seven days each week, from March 15 through October 31.
-The two-day rafting trips operate only on the weekends, meaning you may need more advance planning if you’d like to spend the night in the Grand Canyon.
+- Availability!
+The one-day rafting trips run seven days each week, from March 15 through October 31.
+The two-day trips operate only on the weekends, meaning you may need more advance planning if you’d like to spend the night in the Grand Canyon.

 Are you ready for adventure?
 Everything else you need to know about these incredible experiences, can be found here: